dipranjan/dsinterviewqns/algorithms/tree-based-approaches.md

 - Each model should be diverse.
 Diversity ensures that the models serve complementary purposes, which means that the individual models make predictions independent of each other.
 - Each model should be acceptable.
 Acceptability implies that each model is at least better than a random model.

 Random forests are created using a special ensemble method called **bagging(Bootstrap Aggregation)**.
 Bootstrapping means creating bootstrap samples from a given data set.
 A bootstrap sample is created by sampling the given data set uniformly and with replacement.
-A bootstrap sample typically contains about $30$-$70$% data from the data set.
+A bootstrap sample typically contains about $$30$$-$$70$$% data from the data set.
 Aggregation implies combining the results of different models present in the ensemble.

 #### Steps

 - Create a bootstrap sample from the training set
 - Now construct a decision tree using the bootstrap sample.
 While splitting a node of the tree, only consider a random subset of features.
 Every time a node has to split, a different random subset of features will be considered.
-- Repeat the steps 1 and 2 for $n$ times, to construct $n$ trees in the forest.
+- Repeat the steps 1 and 2 for $$n$$ times, to construct $$n$$ trees in the forest.
 Remember each tree is constructed independently, so it is possible to construct each tree in parallel.
 - While predicting a test case, each tree predicts individually, and the final prediction is given by the majority vote of all the trees

 #### OOB (Out-of-Bag) Error